dbinczyk-developx/Katamarans-KataFall2024/ADR/ADR-010-AI-outputs-quality.md

 ## Decision:
 Due to cost constraints, a manual review process will be implemented.
 Both the job candidate and the potential employer can tag any remaining PII or diversity-related data that was not properly anonymized.
 These tagged resumes will be reviewed by system administrators to prevent abuse of the tagging process.

+TODO: Add graphic from event storming showing modules and actions to mark and process uncompliant resumes

 ## Consequences:
 ### Pros:
 - **Cost Efficiency:** By opting for a manual review process, the system avoids the costs associated with running a second AI model.
 This decision aligns with the system’s overall cost constraints while still ensuring that anonymization errors are identified and corrected.